humdrum-tools/humdrum-documentation/tool/thru/index.md

-Imagine also a hypothetical performance of this work in which Murray Perahia makes three changes: Perahia repeats the \`D\' section, he repeats the \`A\' section when returning to the Da Capo \-- re-using the first ending before continuing to the coda following the repetition.
+Imagine also a hypothetical performance of this work in which Murray Perahia makes three changes: Perahia repeats the \`D\' section, he repeats the \`A\' section when returning to the Da Capo &mdash; re-using the first ending before continuing to the coda following the repetition.
 Finally, Perahia has improvised an introduction to the work.
 Both the conventional interpretation and the hypothetical Perahia interpretation